ArchipelagoMW/Archipelago/worlds_disabled/README.md

 ## Rationale for Disabled Worlds

 Listed below is the reason for each world being disabled.
 For a world to be considered for reactivation, all concerns should be addressed, however this requirement does not guarantee reactivation in and of itself.
+Depending on the age of the disabled worlds, additional issues may need to be handled that were not present previously.

 ### Ori and the Blind Forest (./oribf)